 I moved both the Food Cycler and the dehydrator to the playroom and have been pleased with their new homes ever since.
 Not only did I save myself a couple of hundred dollars by not buying a new shelf, but I also prevented more clutter from coming into our home.

-If you haven’t looked for your local Buy Nothing group, I recommend you get on that stat.
+If you haven’t looked for your local Buy Nothing group, I recommend searching for one (or starting your own if one doesn’t already exist in your area).
 Buy Nothing groups are the best.
-Buy Nothing groups are local gifting groups, managed via Facebook communities, through which neighbors gift and receive material items and services from their abundance.
+Buy Nothing groups are local gifting groups, managed via Facebook communities or their new Buy Nothing app, through which neighbors gift and receive material items and services from their abundance.

 Buy Nothing groups allow users to offer up things they no longer need as well as ask their neighbors for something specific.
 Before spending money on something you’ve decided you truly need or want for your home or family, ask for it in your Buy Nothing group.